justkeating/100-days-of-code/log.md

 **Thoughts:** Started with Reading/writing csv files with pyhthon using the paddle spreadsheet from john kew.
 Just broke down the paddles by price into 3 spread sheets. figuring the github keys to push to repo but was able to do some manipluation of data and some data cleaning bc of the $ sign in price.

 **Link to work:**

+### Day 1: Dec 13, 2023

+**Today's Progress**: Figured out ssh keys for github local and pushing to repo. took a minute to set up but able to push and pull from repo.

+**Thoughts:** The setup for github and local is done.
+Looking at different python ideas that could be useful.

+**Link to work:**